IBMTechSales/liberty-containers-deployment-labs/2161_1-Deploy-Liberty-OCP/README.md

 ### 2.1.4   Configure the Liberty server for PlantsByWebSphere

 In this section, extract the migration bundle that you downloaded.
-Them. copy the required dependency files and server configuration to the Liberty server.
+Then, copy the required dependency files and server configuration to the Liberty server.

+  - Extract the **migration bundle** to a new directory

   - Copy the **DB2 libraries** to the directory defined in the "DB2 driver configuration" in the server.xml file.